tyleha/beneathdata/content/4 - Email Data.md

 A remaining problem: the `date` field in our emails is unusable to us.
 It's just a dumb string.
 We need to parse it into a knowledgable python object, and pandas provides us just such a class: `Timestamp`.
 Now, I have my beef with a few things about Timestamp, but it does a great job combining the functionality of a bunch of different python modules[ref]Datetime, pytz, and emailutils.parse, to name a few.[/ref] into one cohesive unit.

 Now, if you simply wanted to work with each timestamp from the perspective of a single timezone, this would be _super_ easy.
-Just `df['timestamp'] = pd.Timestamp(df.date)`.
+Just `df['timestamp'] = df.date.map(pd.Timestamp)`.
 Dang.
 Even add `utc=True` to convert everything to UTC.
 But as you'll see in the next section, I actually want timezone _naive_ timestamps, and that gets a little trickier.

 <br>
 ## Step 2: Analysis and visualization

 So now the question is: what do we want to ask of our email data?
-To me, email is a uniquely dense log of our social interactions.
-Phone calls are too sparse.
-Text messages capture only a subset of my closest contacts.
-But email...everybody emails.
-So I was curious what email could tell me about my daily habits.

 To visualize daily email, let's break down emails by hour of the day sent or received, and plot that over time.
 Since there are probably tens of thousands of emails in your inbox (over 100,000 in mine), a simple scatter plot will saturate too easily.
 This looks like a job for a heatmap.